 - 2 whole cloves

-- Large glass, ceramic or plastic container to ferment (avoid using containers and spoons made of metal)
+- Large glass, ceramic or plastic container to ferment (avoid using containers and spoons made out of metal)

 - Glass pitcher to serve